HomeSpecialties › Otolaryngology (ENT)

 How it works, region by region

 Selection is run in five regions, not one national pool.
 The scoring model is national (ASOHNS), but you apply to a region that employs and trains you, and several regions pair states: ACT sits with NSW, Tasmania with Victoria, and the Northern Territory with South Australia.
-You may nominate a second region, but that counts as a separate attempt.
+You may nominate a second region, but that counts as a separate attempt, and applicants are capped at four attempts.
 Pick your state below.

 NSW ACT/NSW: 4 anticipated vacancies (2027 intake)